zhubao315/learn-agentic-ai/01_openai_agents/23_chatbot_three_tier/readme.md

 # Three-Tier Full-Stack Chatbots

 In the [05_chatbot](https://github.com/panaversity/learn-agentic-ai/tree/main/01_openai_agents/05_chatbot/chatbot) section, we created a basic monolithic chatbot.
 Now, in this section, we will construct three-tier, full-stack chatbots.
 These will be developed using the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) and designed to support multiple tenants with user authentication.
 They will feature both long-term memory ([LangMem](https://langchain-ai.github.io/langmem/)) and short-term memory, with state persistence handled by a relational database ([CockroachDB Serverless](https://www.cockroachlabs.com/lp/serverless/)).
 The front-end user interface (UI) will be crafted with [Chainlit](https://chainlit.io/), while the middle tier will leverage [FastAPI](https://fastapi.tiangolo.com/) to define REST APIs.
 We will use [SQLModel](https://sqlmodel.tiangolo.com/) to integrate with [CockroachDB Serverless](https://www.cockroachlabs.com/lp/serverless/).
 The Agents API will adhere to standards outlined in LangChain's [Agent Protocol](https://github.com/langchain-ai/agent-protocol).
 Both the front-end and middle-tier components will be deployed in separate [Docker Containers](https://www.docker.com/resources/what-container/), hosted on [Hugging Face Docker Spaces](https://huggingface.co/docs/hub/en/spaces-sdks-docker).
+The middle-tier REST API will be stateless.
 These chatbots will serve as foundational templates for future product development.

 ### What is a Three-Tier Architecture?